masif2002/aws-solutions-architect-associate/07-RDS-and-Aurora.md

 * Incase of an AZ failure, the failover takes place to the standby instance in the other AZ
 * The application only talks to a single DNS endpoint, so there is no downtime
 * The standby DB is only for standby, not used for scaling
+* Multi-AZ keeps the same connection string regardless of which database is up
 * **Read Replicas also can be set-up as multi-AZ for Disaster Recovery**
 ![](img/multi-az.png)
 <br></br>